-Our equality objectives are included within our West Sussex Plan 2017-2022 priorities.
+Our equality objectives are included within our West Sussex County Council Reset Plan priorities.

 Everyone who is part of West Sussex County Council will make sure the equality duty is met in their day-to-day work and when they make decisions.
 We do this through the following actions.

 All decisions taken by the council should include consideration of the equality duty and the need to: